RomiconEZ/AnaText/README.md

 ### ENG:
 The AnaText program is designed for
-* solving the problem of exploratory text analysis using the Supporting Clustering with Contrastive Learning model for clustering
+* solving the problem of exploratory text analysis using the [Supporting Clustering with Contrastive Learning model](https://github.com/amazon-science/sccl) for clustering
 * selection of hyperparameters through optimization of functionality
 * highlighting keywords for the resulting clusters
 * the ability to interact with the resulting clustering
 * building a classification model for the resulting partition

-Provides an efficient and accessible user interface that simplifies the process of data analysis and interpretation of results.
+Provides accessible user interface that simplifies the process of data analysis and interpretation of results.

 The advantages of this program (in relation to the known ones) include: